Exercising good judgement can mean the difference between

 of the choices me make.
 As we all know,

-many life events are beyond our control and understanding.
-But, there is much we can do to shape our
+many life events are beyond our control and cannot be avoided.
+But there is much that we can do to shape our

 Consider some of the choices listed below that many folks